Craigston Castle

 Establishment Features

-• Accommodation on site - Craigston Castle is still the Urquhart family home, but we open our door to guests, only 12 to 13 weeks usually from May to October, on a self catering basis and max 10 people.
+• Accommodation on site - Craigston Castle is still the Urquhart family home, we let it to a maximum of 12 guests, only 12 weeks per year, usually from May to October, on a self catering basis.
 Check our website for more info.

 • Booking essential